Health Sector Management

 -HM 833 Health Sector Marketing

 -OM 840 Managing and Improving Quality: Six Sigma Green Belt Certification (course project must be health sector field)

 -SI 814 Intellectual Property Strategies in Life Sciences and Technology

 -SI 852 Starting New Ventures (business plan developed; must be within health sector field)

 The law courses that apply toward the M.B.A. may vary.
-Students should consult both the BU Law and the School of Management to determine which law courses may apply.
+Students should consult both the BU Law and the Questrom School of Business to determine which law courses may apply.

-Students must apply separately to, and be accepted by, both the School of Law and the School of Management.
-Students usually apply to the School of Management before or during their first year at the School of Law, and begin the M.B.A. part time during their second year of law school.
+Students must apply separately to, and be accepted by, both the School of Law and the Questrom School of Business.
+Students usually apply to the Questrom School of Business before or during their first year at the School of Law, and begin the M.B.A. part time during their second year of law school.

 For M.B.A. admissions: